 - Acted upon.

 The number of policies required for ISO 27001 certification varies depending on the size of your business, your industry and the regulations or laws you must comply with.
-There are 36 mandatory policies and many more optional policies.
-We recommend starting with the mandatory 36 and building out your policies from there as needed.

 Step Five: Create Your Statement Of Applicability (SoA)